huntdatacenter/docs/docs/do-science/faq/README.md

 description: Frequently asked questions
 ---

-# Lab FAQ
+# Do science FAQ

-This Lab FAQ is intended for lab users and lab coordinators:
+This FAQ is intended for lab users that do science in labs:

 - [Users](/do-science/faq/users)
 - [Storage](/do-science/faq/storage)